Stable Random Fields, Patterson-Sullivan measures and Extremal Cocycle Growth: Extremal cocycle growth and spherical averages

 Note that in Definitions \ref{def-avgingmreconf} and \ref{def-avgingmreqc}, the projections $\pi_{sr}$ for fixed $r$ and $s>r$ can be extended to a projection $\pi_r : \L \to \s_r(o)$ such that

 \begin{eg}[Examples of Averaging Measures] {\rm We enumerate the examples of interest:\\

 1) For $(G,X,\L)$ as in Item (1) of Setup \ref{setup}, let $\mu$ be a Patterson-Sullivan density as in Theorem \ref{coornaert}.
+Assume further that the associated Bowen-Margulis measure is finite.
 Let $\mu_r$ be the the conditional of the Bowen-Margulis measure (equivalently, the Patterson-Sullivan measure on $\lag$ based at $o$) pushed forward by the geodesic flow for time $r$.\\

 2) For $(G,X,\L)$ as in Item (2) of Setup \ref{setup}, let $\mu$ be a Patterson-Sullivan density as in Theorem \ref{coornaert}.
+Assume further that the associated Bowen-Margulis measure is finite.
 Join $o$ to all points $p \in \L$ by geodesic rays to obtain the cone over the limit set denoted as $\qcg_o$.
 Note that $\qcg_o$ is $2 \delta-$quasiconvex.
 Let $\mu_r$ be the uniform distribution on $\qcg_o \cap \sro$ (the equivalence of the uniform measure and the measures on "cylinder sets" is explicitly stated in \cite[Proposition 3.11]{calegarimaher}).\\

 3) For $(G,X,\L)$ as in Item (3) of Setup \ref{setup}, let $\mu$ be the Thurston density as in Theorem \ref{abem}.
 Identifying $\L=\PMF(S) $ with the unit norm quadratic differentials $\QQ^1_o$ at $o$, define $\mu_r$ on $\sro$ to be $\mu$ pushed forward by the Teichm\"uller geodesic geodesic flow for time $r$.
 Note that by Remark \ref{th=ps}, $\mu$ is a Patterson-Sullivan density.\\